jpekala/wx-ground-station/README.md

 The `wxtoimg` enhancements that are displayed depends on what sensors were active when the images were captured.
 If sensors 3 and 4 were active (usually at night), then the thermal enhancement will be shown.
 Otherwise a multispectral analysis enhancement will be shown.

-Not all images you capture will be good.
-I feel lucky if even half of my satellite passes produce recognizable images.
+Not all images you capture will be good; the satellite may be too low or you may not get a good signal.
 You can clean up bad ones by using the script `aws-s3/remove-wx-images` on the Raspberry Pi.
 Just provide the key to the particular capture as an argument to remove all the images and the metadata from the S3 bucket.

 ```
 node aws-s3/remove-wx-images NOAA19-20191108-162650
 ```

-Hopefully in the next few hours you’ll be able to see some images uploaded, depending on when satellites are scheduled to fly over.
+In the next few hours you’ll be able to see some images uploaded, depending on when satellites are scheduled to fly over.
 You may get up to 12 passes per day, usually 2 for each of the NOAA satellites in the morning, then 2 more for each of them in the evening.
-Let us know if this project worked for you!

 ### Fine Tuning

 The script `receive_and_process_satellite.sh` uses the `rtl_fm` command to read the signal from the RTL-SDR receiver.
 The -p argument sets the PPM error correction.
-I have mine set to 0, but you may want to adjust.
+Most of the time it is set to 0, but you may want to adjust.
 See [this](https://davidnelson.me/?p=371) article for details.

-I have also installed a low noise amplifier (LNA) to improve my reception (results are mixed).
-My LNA can be powered with a bias tee circuit and controlled with the `rtl_biast` command.
+You can also install a low noise amplifier (LNA) to improve reception (results are mixed).
+Some LNAs can be powered with a bias tee circuit and controlled with the `rtl_biast` command.
 If you are using an LNA like this, you can install rtl_biast as documented [here](https://www.rtl-sdr.com/rtl-sdr-blog-v-3-dongles-user-guide/) and uncomment the `rtl_biast` lines in `receive_and_process_satellite.sh` which turn the LNA on and off.